Baked Corned Beef

 Frequently Asked Questions

-Can I use a different cut of corned beef for this recipe?
+Can I use a different cut of corned beef for baking?

-What can I substitute for dry white wine?
+What can I substitute for dry white wine in the braise?

 Can I skip the sugar-free maple syrup in the glaze?